scented-wiring/book-library-api/README.md

 - author
 - book
 - genre
-- reader.
+- reader

-  (Note that you will need to set up a local dev environment to make these requests.
-I intend to create a live demo than can be run from a browser in the future :)
+**Note that you will need to set up a local dev environment to make these requests.
+I intend to create a live demo than can be run from within a browser in the future :)**

 ## Built with